Introduction to the Modules

 Personalises different options towards living independently, including budgeting and the various routes to many housing options including home ownership, renting, shared and supported living.
 Participants are introduced to a broad range of assistive technologies that support independence and listen to the personal stories of those who have taken the steps to supported independent living.

-Module 4 - Education, Learning and Work
+Module 4 - Education, Learning and Work (Powerpoint can be found here or at the bottom of the page)

 Drives the vision that with the right support, people with SEND can, achieve their wants, dreams and aspirations.
 People with SEND can and do work and this module introduces support, including signposting to relevant professionals and organisations, routes and outcomes.